egXcoder/Study-Repository/DesignPatterns/Behavioral/readme.md

 - Chain Of Responsibility: lets you pass a request along a chain of handlers
-- Command Pattern: turns a request into an object.
+- Command: turns a request into an object.
 - Iterator: provides a standard way to traverse a collection of objects without exposing its internal structure.
 - Mediator: make colleagues not send messages to each other directly and instead rely on mediator
 - Memento: save and restore its state